Dexterminator/godot4-template/readme.md

 ](https://github.com/Scony/godot-gdscript-toolkit)
 - Example release script

 If using the `test` make target or `release.sh` script, make sure to edit the path to Godot to the path or alias you are using on your system.
+If everything is set up correctly (by also running `make install-gdtools`), running `make release` will run the linter and tests, and if those succeed build the game for Windows, Mac and Linux.

 This template is meant to serve as a minimal starting point, just delete anything that isn't useful in your project and replace assets/fonts/themes as you see fit!